RobbeDP/subtitle-shifter/README.md

 # subtitle-shifter
-Small python script to shift an SRT-file with a given offset.
+Small python script to shift an SRT-file with a given value.

 ## Usage
 ```